-Rugby was always going to play a part in the life of Danielle, who is known as 'Nolli'.
-Her father, Jim, appeared in more than 450 games for Bath Rugby.
+Rugby was always going to play a part of life for Danielle Waterman, known as 'Nolli', with her father, Jim, having appeared in more than 450 games for Bath Rugby.

 235 points – 47T.

-2003 I(R) 2004 C(R), C(R) 2005 SA(R), Sam(R), NZ(1R,2) 2006 W(R), Sp(R), S, F, I RWC - SA(R), F, NZ 2007 S, It, I, F, W, USA 2008 W, It, F, S(R), I, USA, USA(R), C, C, I 2009 USA(R), F, SA(R), C RWC - I, Kaz(R), USA, A, NZ 2011 W, It, F, S(R), I(R), USA, SA(R), C, NZ 2012 Sp, It, F, F, NZ 2014 It RWC - Sam, Sp, C, I, C 2016 F, I, NZ, C 2017 F, W, S, I, C, NZ, C, C, C RWC - S, I, USA, F 2018 It, W
+2003 I(R) 2004 C(R), C(R) 2005 SA(R), Sam(R), NZ(1R,2) 2006 W(R), Sp(R), S, F, I RWC - SA(R), F, NZ 2007 S, It, I, F, W, USA 2008 W, It, F, S(R), I, USA, USA(R), C, C, I 2009 USA(R), F, SA(R), C RWC - I, Kaz(R), USA, A, NZ 2011 W, It, F, S(R), I(R), USA, SA(R), C, NZ 2012 Sp, It, F, F, NZ 2014 It RWC - Sam, Sp, C, I, C 2016 F, I, NZ, C 2017 F, W, S, I, C, NZ, C, C, C RWC - S, I, USA, F 2018 It, W, S, F, I

 Last updated: 2 April 2018